erikzaadi/manager-readme/bi-yearly-leap-process.md

 1. The team leader fills the self reflection, team health and metrics review sections of the LEAP template
 2. The group manager gathers 360 style feedback from peers, PM partners and other relevant stakeholders
-3. The group manager fills the feedback to manager section
+3. The group manager fills the feedback to the team leader section
 4. Both gather questions or discussion points
 5. A 90 minute meeting is scheduled